 Fortunately, there are detox and recovery options available to those who form addictions to methadone.
-It is not easy to recover, but with the right support, it is possible.
-If you have become an addict, you need to know that there is hope.
-We would like to take this opportunity to provide you with all the information you need.
+It is not easy to recover, but with the proper support, it is possible.
+If you have become addicted, you need to know that there is hope and that Northpoint Washington can help.

 Methadone is a medication that belongs to a classification of drugs called opioids.
 It was formulated by the Germans during World War II.
-Upon its arrival into the United States, it was first used to treat severe pain.
-Today, there are other uses for it as well.
+Upon its arrival in the United States, it was first used to treat severe pain.
+Today, it has been found useful in treating narcotic drug addiction.

 This medication is often sold under several other brand names.
 Among them are: